kata-team/technology-radar/README.md

     - [x] search by `title` and `description`
     - [ ] filter by `category`
     - [ ] filter by `status`
-- [x] Continuous Integration with Travis CI
 - [x] [Live demo with GitHub Pages](#github-pages)
-- [x] Continuous Delivery
+- [x] Continuous Delivery with Travis CI
 - [x] [Google Spreadsheets integration](#google-spreadsheets-integration)